Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image credit: DragoNika, Shutterstock

 One big reason dogs love stuffed animals so much is that they are incredibly versatile.
 They can be comforting in one second and chewed on in another.
-They’re easy to cuddle up with or to toss around the backyard.
-A stuffed animal can help a dog get rid of pent-up energy and stress by playing with it or it can stand in as a companion when humans and/or other pets are not at home.
+They’re easy to cuddle up with or toss around the backyard.
+Playing with a stuffed animal can help a dog get rid of pent-up energy and stress, or it can stand in as a companion when humans and/or other pets are not at home.

 2. They Feel Good to Chew On